Tech-Prescient/image-upload-slack-alert/README.md

 # image-upload-slack-alert
-Send slack alert when .png image is uploaded to  S3
+Serverless demo send slack alert when .png image is uploaded to  S3